ILLIXR/ILLIXR/README.md

 - [offload_rendering_client_jetson][P62]
 - [offload_rendering_server][P63]
 - [tcp_network_backend][P64]
-- [ada][P69]
+- [Ada (scene provisioning)][P69] – supports distributed execution of the scene provisioning system, allowing reconstruction to run on a server and meshes to be delivered to the XR device over the network.

 [^1]: Source is hosted in an external repository under the [ILLIXR project][E7].

-Some components, such as eye tracking and reconstruction are available as standalone components and are in the process of being integrated.
+Some components, such as eye tracking, are available as standalone components and are in the process of being integrated.

 We continue to refine and add new components and implementations.
 Many of the current components of ILLIXR were